turbo-sim/turboflow/README.md

    This will append the current working directory (which should be the root of this repository) to your `PYTHONPATH` by adding a line to your `~/.bashrc` file.

    **Note:** This is a temporary development solution.
-In the future, you will be able to install the package via pip.
+In the future the package will be installed via pip/conda.

 ## To-do list